create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFTime [in, out] **cycleInterval** 1 <small>(0,∞)</small>

-CycleInterval is loop duration in seconds.
+*cycleInterval* is loop duration in seconds.
 Interchange profile hint: TimeSensor may be ignored if cycleInterval \< 0.01 second.

 #### Warning